Canada-U.S. Trade War

 What is de minimis treatment, and how does the Executive Order impact it?

 De minimis treatment allows certain low-value imports (under $800) to enter the U.S. without being subject to tariffs or duties.
-The Executive Order restricts the use of this treatment for imports from Canada, Mexico, and China, meaning these low-value goods will now be subject to tariffs, even if their value is below $800.
+De minimis treatment remains in place for the time being, although it will eventually be phased out.

 How can the US impose 25% tariffs when CUSMA is in effect?